edward62740/NixieDisplay/README.md

 # NixieDisplay

-Arduino library for controlling up to 6 nixie tubes with standard display functions.
+C++ abstraction for controlling up to 6 nixie tubes.
+Compatible with most platforms that provide standard gpio write and delay/sleep functions.

 ## Prerequisites
-* Arduino compatible microcontroller
+* Any modern microcontroller
-* Sufficient microcontroller GPIO, or GPIO expander
+* Sufficient GPIO to interface with the tubes, or GPIO expander.

 ## How to use